 (1) The commencement of the contract is based on the provisions of § 9 para.
 5.

 (2) Unless otherwise specified in the valid accepted offer, the contract has a minimum term of 12 months.
-It is extended one year at a time after expiry of the minimum contract term or an extension year, unless one of the parties terminates the contract in writing with a notice period of 3 months in advance.
+It is extended by the same term after expiry of the minimum contract term or an extension year, but at least by 12 months, unless one of the parties terminates the contract in writing with a notice period of 3 months in advance.